 § 2 Courses

-Courses will be held in digital form in the summer semester 2020.
+Courses will be held in digital form in the summer semester 2020 as well as the winter semester 2020/21.
 Exceptions are to be requested and approved by the Presidium.
 The Presidium will decide on changes based on subsequent developments.

 § 3 Examinations